gregoryv/draw/README.md

 ## TODO

-- Arrows ought to point towards the center of shapes in class diagrams.
 - Labeled arrows
 - Optionally hide methods that implement an interface if it's part of the diagram, minimizing duplication.